-1. Would you like to res Yes □No □ If no, explore wi If no, explore with participant their concerns: If yes, please ar nswer the following questions to ensure everyone can re emain safe during visits: Ph ysical Space 2.
-Does your home allo to maintain a safe so Yes □No □ 3. - ole, would you be willing to have visits outside of your home nt porch, yard space, local park, etc.)?
-Personal Protective Equipment (PPE) 4. .
-Will you and all others present in your household (age 2 and older) be able/willing to wear a face covering during your home visits?
-Yes □No □ 5.
-Other than a face co (PPE) you would like If yes, please indicate Otl ner Home-Based Pro grams 6.
-Are you already being visited by another program, such as Early Intervention?
+1. Would you like to resume/receive in-person visits?
+Yes □No □ If no, explore with participant their concerns: If yes, please answer the following questions to ensure everyone can re emain safe during visits: Ph ysical Space 2.
+Does your home allow for you and your home visito to maintain a safe social distance (6 feet) during the es your home allow for you and your home visitor naintain a safe social distance (6 feet) during the visit?
+3. If possible, would you be willing to have visits outside, (eg, front porch, yard space, local park, etc.)? de of your home Yes □No □ Pe rsonal Protective Equipment (PPE) 4.
+Will you and all others present in your household (age 2 and older) Yes be able/willing to wear a face covering during your home visits?
+5. Other than a face covering, is there any other personal (PPE) you would like your home visitor to wear during the second Otl ner Home-Based Programs 6.
+Are you already being visited by another program, such as Early Interventio n?
 Yes □No □ If yes, which program?
 If yes, discuss with the family if there are services the family may wish to prioritize, and if there are ways to partner with the other services to limit the number of in-person interactions.
 A release of information may be needed.
 Based on the above responses, home visitors and supervisors can determine if it is safe to conduct in-person visits.
-Note: Home visitors should reassess safety utilizing the questionnaire with participants that have experienced a change in their living environment.
-Home Visitor Name: Participant Name: Da te of Questionnaire Click or tap to enter a date.
+Note: Home visitors should reassess safety utilizing the questionnaire with participants that have experienced a change in their living environment. Но me Visitor Name: Participant Name: Da te of Questionnaire: Click or tap to enter a date